menacit/logging_course/01-vocabulary_and_basics.md

 ## Ease correlation
 Almost every network connected device can produce logs.

-Manually checking all is time-consuming (see "expensive").
+Manually checking everything is time-consuming (see "expensive").

 Some insights require a wider-perspective than individual systems.